TransitTalk/Transit-Talk/CONTRIBUTING.md

 ## Style Guide / Coding conventions
 We utilize the Airbnb style guide.
 Specifics about the style can be found [here](http://airbnb.io/projects/styleguides/).
 In order to help keep Ruby style consistent we use [Robocop](bocop.readthedocs.io/en/latest/).

-### Rubocop: Better Style Through Static Code Analysis
+### RuboCop: Better Style Through Static Code Analysis
-The Rubocop tool can lint ruby files for style violations that would be otherwise tedious to memorize and apply consistently.
+The [RuboCop](https://github.com/bbatsov/rubocop) tool can lint ruby files for style violations that would be otherwise tedious to memorize and apply consistently.
 It provides an agreed-upon style 'baseline' so that contributors can focus on higher-level code structure and decisions.
-It isn't meant to replace you, the devloper, from crafting in a satisfying personal style :)

 * `rake rubocop` will run rubocop against all (.rb) files in `app`, `lib`, and `test`.
 * `bundle exec rubocop <filename>` will run rubocop against a specific file.
-* While it would be nice if you would update code to follow suggested styles, keep in mind that rubcop can be overridden if needed (see 'Disabling Cops within Source Code' in the Rubocop docs).
+* While it would be nice if you would update code to follow suggested styles, keep in mind that rubcop can be overridden if needed (see 'Disabling Cops within Source Code' in the [RuboCop docs](https://rubocop.readthedocs.io/en/latest/)).
-* Rubocop style is (mostly) based on the Ruby on Rails style (via the rubocop-rails gem).
+* RuboCop style is (mostly) based on the Ruby on Rails style (via the [rubocop-rails gem](https://github.com/toshimaru/rubocop-rails)).

 ## Code of Conduct
 This is a constructive environment.
 No discrimination against any members of this team and community will be tolerated here.